1Strategic PV Analysis & Outreach

 A Snapshot of Global PV Report

 The Snapshot of Global PV report is compiled from the preliminary market development information provided annually by all countries participating in the IEA PVPS Programme.
 Published in April, the Snapshot report provides a first sound estimate of the prior year’s PV market.
 Task 1 members collect and share data in the report, supplying an early look at the previous year’s market developments and policy drivers.
-In particular, the 2024 edition highlighted the disparity in growth across major and regional markets, and the impact of geopolitical and upstream factors on market costs and growth.
+The 2025 report highlighted the increasing impact of grid congestion and oversupply at specific moments leading to curtailment, as well as the continued over-capacity in manufacturing.

 Trends in Photovoltaic Applications Report